dn0418/Python-Image-Morpher/README.md

 - <b>Feature:</b> Image Zoom
     - User may click the right mouse button on an image to zoom in for more accurate point placement
 - <b>Feature:</b> Automatic Correspondence Determination
-    - User may click a button to have PIM automatically generate points by scanning for similar features between images
+    - User may have PIM automatically generate points by scanning for similar features between images
 - <b>Change:</b> Improved Morphing Performance
     - Currently, interpolation is the biggest bottleneck, second to the required matrix math